 TPC Harding Park: Host of the 2020 PGA Championship

 The PGA Championship in 2020 will mark the first major championship to be held at a TPC property and the first PGA Championship to be staged in San Francisco.
+Learn how you can become involved in the PGA Championship from volunteer opportunities to corporate hospitality.

 In 2020, the PGA Championship – perennially featuring golf’s strongest and deepest international lineup of any major championship – will make its fifth appearance in California, following Hillcrest Country Club (1929), Pebble Beach Golf Links (1977) and Riviera Country Club (1983, ’95).
 TPC Harding Park will be the second municipally owned golf course to host the PGA Championship.
 The only other PGA Championship to be conducted at a municipal golf facility was the 1974 Championship at Tanglewood Golf Club in Clemmons, North Carolina.